Bachelor of Science with Honours

 See GCSE requirements below.

-The Scottish Advanced Highers requirement for this course is CCC to include grade C in Mathematics, Physics, Technology, Chemistry, Biology or Engineering.
+Grades CCC to include grade C in one from Mathematics, Physics, Technology, Chemistry, Biology or Engineering.

 See GCSE requirements below.